Bristol Manor Farm F.C.: Club rivals

-Bristol Manor Farm's main rivals are considered to be Yate Town and Mangotsfield United, both from the northern outskirts of Bristol.
-With all three clubs playing in the Southern Football Leagues since 2017, fixtures among the three have been seen by some fans as a contest to claim the title of Bristol's third club and tend to attract higher than usual attendances.
+Bristol Manor Farm's main rivals are considered to be Yate Town, Mangotsfield United and Cribbs, all from the northern outskirts of Bristol.
+With all four clubs playing in the Southern Football Leagues, fixtures among the four have been seen by some fans as a contest to claim the title of Bristol's third club and tend to attract higher than usual attendances.